 Update: Changes to the Real Estate Services Act and Move to Single Regulator

-TAGS: BCFSA Office fo the Superintendent of Real Estate Real Estate Council of BC Real Estate Practice Real Estate Services Act Regulatory Changes
+TAGS: BC Financial Services Authority (BCFSA) Office of the Superintendent of Real Estate (OSRE) Real Estate Council of BC (RECBC) Real Estate Services Act Regulatory Changes

 On March 9, the BC legislature approved changes to the Real Estate Services Act (RESA) contained in Bill 8: Finance Statutes Amendment Act, 2021.
 None of the changes will take effect immediately.